TheGitUser653/Fonts/README.md

-Free personal (or free commercial) fonts.
+Free personal use (or free commercial use) fonts.
 Use them as you want.